Prepositions

 • (Yes!
 This sounds natural, and it does not end in a preposition.
 This keeps everyone happy...except those people who think we shouldn't pander to those who still think you can't end a sentence in a preposition.)

-So, why was "preposition" in quotation marks earlier in this section?
+Why was the word "preposition" in quotation marks earlier in this section?
 Well, quite often, your sentence will end in something that looks like a preposition but isn't.
-Be mindful that it could be part of a phrasal verb, i.e., a verb made up of a verb and another word (either a preposition or a particle), e.g., "fill in," "stick to," "catch up," "catch out."
-Quite often, these words must be next to each other, and that's often a factor in your sentence structure.
+Bear in mind that your "preposition" could be part of a phrasal verb, i.e., a verb comprising a main verb and another word that looks like a preposition, e.g., "fill in," "stick to," "catch up," "catch out."
+Quite often, these words must be next to each other, which is a factor in your sentence structure.
+Ending a sentence with the "preposition" (usually called a "particle") of a phrasal verb is fine.

 Top Tip